Buedenbender/datscience/README.md

  - colstartsw()
  - corstars()             - Correlations + ** marking sig. in the console - Code adopted from Dominik Vogel
  - my_apa()               - Draws an APA ready table (of e.g. a data.frame)
+ - apa_corrTable()        - Creates (and exports directly to .docx or .pptx) an APA publication ready correlation table

 # Functions to produce nice parallel analysis - scree plots.
         Additionally give the option to include confidence intervals around the observed eigenvalues.